The subtropical climate of Florida in the United States provides ideal conditions for the survival of a diverse range of snake species.

 How about going swimming in a river or lake instead?
 On occasion, you will need to keep an eye out for the Florida cottonmouth, also called a water moccasin.

-Cottonmouths are hostile, although the majority of the other snakes on our list prefer to be left alone and will provide fair warning before attacking.
+Cottonmouths are hostile, although most other snakes on our list prefer to be left alone and will provide fair warning before attacking.

 It would appear that they have a short fuse.
 Before striking, they could curl their bodies backward, open their mouths, and display their fangs.

-Cottonmouths are common in Florida and found across the state in a variety of habitats, including lakes, rivers, swamps, and retention ponds.
+Cottonmouths are common in Florida and found in various habitats, including lakes, rivers, swamps, and retention ponds.
 They have a larger body, and their length can range from two to four feet.